 We found this spacious hammock from Bear Butt easy to love and versatile to use at a shockingly low price!
-This hammock was a natural choice for our Best Buy award, as we were just as happy sitting in it with a book and a beer as we were sleeping in it under the forest canopy.
 As a double hammock with a high capacity, you can enjoy this hammock with friends and quickly find a comfortable position to sleep in it alone.
 The carabiners that come with this hammock are lightweight and sturdy, unlike many other hammocks that send heavy carabiners or simple S hooks and force you to purchase upgraded carabiners.
 Our only real complaint is that it comes with ropes for suspension, which can be incredibly damaging to trees.
 You can buy trunk straps instead, but of course that ups the cost!
 However, this hammock is so astoundingly simple to use and comfortable even to share, we found it hard to talk ourselves out of bringing it on any outdoor adventure!

 Cons: Comes with tree-damaging rope suspension, trunk straps extra

 Manufacturer: Bear Butt

 With so many hammocks out there to choose from, how do you decide which one is right for you?
 Well, worry no more!
 We spent hours lounging, chatting, sleeping, laughing, eating, and reading in the best hammocks to bring you the best of them all.
 If you're looking for a hammock that can handle it all and doesn't break the bank, then check out this versatile and comfortable double hammock from Bear Butt!